 Where does the name “Windhound” come from?

-I love all dogs, all mixes and purebreds, but my heart belongs to the mysterious and ancient breeds known as the Windhounds.
-It seems fitting to pay homage to these wonderful dogs who have given me so much joy to honor their lives and memories through my photography business.
+I love all dogs, whether mixes or purebreds, but my heart belongs to the mysterious and ancient breeds known as the Windhounds.
+It seems fitting to pay homage to these wonderful dogs who have given me so much joy by honoring their lives and memories through my photography business.

 Why choose me as your pet photographer?

-I speak their language.
+Speaking their language.

-There’s no pressure!
+There’s no pressure.

-I have years of experience.
+You’ll get years of experience.